shariq1989/cookbook/content/recipe/Beef_ and_Chickpea_Stew.md

 #### Is this stew vegetarian?
 Is this stew Vegan?

 Use potatoes instead of beef in this recipe, or double the chickpea amount.
-If making the dish vegan, replace the butter with your favorite vegan butter and leave out the yogurt for garnish.
+If making the dish vegan, replace the butter with your favorite vegan butter, use Vegetable Better Than Bouillion, and leave out the yogurt for garnish.

 #### Can I freeze the beef and chickpea stew?